hetmanskyi-cloud/AWS/terraform/modules/kms/README.md

      - Full access is granted to the AWS root account for ease of configuration.
    - **After Setup**:
      - Review and update the key policy to:
-       - Remove root access.
+       - Remove root access
-       - Grant only necessary permissions to IAM roles and services.
+       - Grant only necessary permissions to IAM roles and services
-     - Use the `additional_principals` variable to define additional entities requiring access.
+     - Use the `additional_principals` variable to define specific IAM roles requiring access

 3. **Environment Isolation**:
    Use separate KMS keys for each environment (e.g., dev, stage, prod) to maintain resource isolation.